 - Piled onto a bread roll for meatball subs.

 - Stuffed into pita or added to flatbread with vegetables and hummus.
 You could also swap the chicken in these lettuce wraps for meatballs.

 - Served with mashed potatoes and gravy (we did this for our Swedish meatballs recipe)

 - To refrigerate RAW meatball mixture: You can refrigerate raw meatball mixture overnight and bake it the next day.
-Follow our recipe for baking instructions.
+Follow your recipe for baking instructions.

 - To freeze RAW meatball mixture: You can freeze the raw mixture for up to three months.
-Form the meatballs, and then place them onto a baking sheet lined with parchment paper or a silicone baking mat.
-Place the baking sheet into the freezer and freeze until the meatballs are firm.
-Transfer frozen meatballs to an air-tight, freezer friendly container and freeze up to three months.
-Place your desired amount of frozen meatballs on a baking sheet lined with parchment paper or a silicone baking mat and bake until lightly browned and cooked through, about 20 minutes.
+To do this, form the meatballs and place them on a baking sheet lined with parchment paper or a silicone baking mat.
+Freeze the meatballs until they are firm.
+Then, transfer the frozen meatballs to an airtight, freezer-safe container and freeze for up to three months.
+When ready to cook the meatballs, bake until lightly browned and cooked through — about 20 minutes.